isblab/prism/README.md

 2. One can hide/select a set of beads from this hierarchy using the RMF viewer.
 3. [rmfalias](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/midas/rmfalias.html) might be helpful for selecting/unselection sets of beads.

-## Tips to improve the usability of PrISM output

-- Increase the voxel size if you are out of memory or if computation takes a lot of time.
-- Increase the `n_breaks` parameter if memory consumption is high.
-However, this will increase the time.
-- Use selection mode in sampcon if there is a region fixed while sampling.
-This avoids having to calculate patches on the fixed region
-- For multi-scale systems use the coarsest resolution (`-r`) in sampcon to speed up calculations